 Managing our waste

-We want to reduce the amount of waste going to landfill and increase the amount of waste that is recycled.
+We want to reduce the amount of waste going for disposal and increase the amount of waste that is recycled.

 Derbyshire's waste strategy

-The combined vision and objectives of the strategy will help Derbyshire reach a target of 55 per cent recycling or composting of household waste by 2020 and to exceed this where possible
+The combined vision and objectives of the strategy aimned for Derbyshire to reach a target of 55% recycling/composting of household waste by 2020 and for this to be exceeded where possible

 Find out more about Derbyshire's Waste Strategy to 2026.